Policy & Advocacy

 Send a CV and a motivation letter compiled in a PDF file (no more than three pages in total) should be emailed to Prof. Dr Sven Biscop, Director, Europe in the World Programme, by 14 October 2022: firstname.lastname@example.org.

-While we do our best in sharing high quality job postings, Jobs in Brussels guarantee or be made responsible for the content in the postings (e.g. specified deadlines or links).
+While we do our best in sharing high quality job postings, Jobs in Brussels can't guarantee or be made responsible for the content in the postings (e.g. specified deadlines or links).